anieldev/demonet/README.md

 - [Argon2](https://en.wikipedia.org/wiki/Argon2) won the 2015 [Password Hashing Competition](https://www.password-hashing.net/) (PHC).
 Argon2id, one of the three Argon2 variants, is generally recommended as a better alternative to bcrypt for newer systems.
 - [Yescrypt](https://www.openwall.com/yescrypt/) builds on scrypt and is an alternative to Argon2.
 Although yescrypt is not the 2015 PHC winner (Argon2 won), yescrypt was a finalist with "special recognition".

 Choosing any of these algorithms to hash passwords is optimal in the general case.
 PBKDF2, bcrypt and scrypt are currently the most widely-used Password Hashing Schemes (PHS) and Key Derivation Functions (KDF) for mainstream applications.
 Argon2 is the latest and greatest as of right now.
 We'll go with the battle-tested bcrypt and refrain from doing anything fancy for storing passwords.
+We could do better, but we won't.

 <br>